rsmp-nordic/core_v4/components.md

 dl/rader  # All radar detectors
 ```

-Lists of components can be addressed with a commas separate list enclosed in brackets:
+Lists of specific components can be addressed with a comma-separated list:

 ```
 dl/video/1,2   # Video detectors 1 and 2